 The Zuckerman Museum of Art at Kennesaw State University published a catalog of our work through 2014, PROJECTS: John Q, 2009-2014, with essays by Jonathan D. Katz and Shawn Michelle Smith, as well as an interview with public art historian Julia Brock.
 It can be ordered by contacting the museum, or you can download the PDF above.

-John Q is pleased to announce the inclusion of our video installation, Take Me With You, in the exhibit, Embodied Place: Observations and Notations, at the Garage Door Gallery at Sierra Nevada College.
-The exhibition celebrates the launching of the college’s Interdisciplinary MFA and is curated by Amy Franceschini (Visiting Prof/Futurefarmers) and Russell Dudley (MFA-IA Program Director).
+John Q is pleased to announce the inclusion of our video installation, Take Me With You, in the exhibit, you + me: intersections, interconnections, interruptions, at Crosstown Arts in Memphis.
+The piece debuted at the Zuckerman Museum Art as part of Hearsay and has also been exhibited in Embodied Place: Observations and Notations at the Garage Door Gallery at Sierra Nevada College.

 John Q has just completed the commission, SEEKING, for Creative Loafing Atlanta.
 An original, short-run print published in the pages of this alternative newsweekly, it imagines desire, liberation, and a call to arms embedded in cityscapes of the past.

 We are pleased to announce the written version of our performative essay, The Campaign for Atlanta: an essay on queer migration, in the academic journal, QED.
 The essay can be accessed here: John Q Campaign for Atlanta QED.